 Effective Date: date of last signature to the Agreement.

-Fair Usage: means usage of the Services should not exceed the following limits: no more than the licensed ADAU count multiplied by 1000 updates to Customer Data a month, no more than the licensed ADAU count multiplied by 10000 Data Requests a month, the Customer Data should take up no more than the licensed ADAU count multiplied by 1 GB in storage space on the Services platform.
+Fair Usage: means usage of the Services should not exceed the following limits: no more than the licensed ADAU count multiplied by 1000 updates to Customer Data a month, no more than the licensed ADAU count multiplied by 10000 Data Requests a month, no more than the licensed ADAU count multiplied by 100,000 address searches per month, the Customer Data should take up no more than the licensed ADAU count multiplied by 1 GB in storage space on the Services platform.

 Fees: the fees payable by the Customer to the Supplier as set out in the Services Confirmation.